-- 2. Which comments by an elderly person best indicate successful completion of the developmental task?
-Select all that apply. - a.
+- 2. Which comments by an elderly person best indicate successful completion of the individual's psychosocial developmental task?
+(Select all that apply.) - a.
 "I am proud of my children's successes in life." - b.
 "I should have given to community charities more often." - c.
 "My relationship with my father made life more difficult for me." - d.
 "My experiences in the war helped me appreciate the meaning of life." - e.
 "I often wonder what would have happened if I had chosen a different career."